 Another more involved process is microdermabrasion, which you may have experienced in the course of a facial at a salon.
 Microdermabrasion exfoliates by gently blasting a stream of microcrystals onto the face.
 Basically, it's a skin-safe sandblasting!
 You can do this at home with a special device, although it's certainly not necessary.

 Microdermabrasion works well on most skin types and can improve the appearance of age spots or dull skin.
 A series of treatments may be required, and results are modest.
 Some downtime afterward should be expected, as redness similar to a sunburn may persist for a few days.

 To be clear, you don't need to exfoliate your skin.
 Be especially careful not to exfoliate inflamed acne or irritated skin!
 And don't exfoliate too much: once or twice per week is all it takes.

 Why not, you ask?
 Overexfoliating creates a super shiny look you probably don't want, because of the way light reflects off an overly smooth surface.
 If you leave a bit of natural roughness, light scatters to create a healthy look.
 Redness, tightness, and dryness are other signs of overexfoliating.

-If you're a Curology member, hold off on your physical exfoliators while you're adjusting to your new prescription!
+If you're a Curology member, hold off on your physical exfoliators while you're adjusting to your new formula!
 Do you tend to get dryness or flaking?
-Try using your Curology medication three days a week to start, or run a humidifier (especially if the air is dry.)
-After adjusting to your medication, add an exfoliant if you'd like.
+Try using your Curology cream three days a week to start, or run a humidifier (especially if the air is dry.)
+After adjusting to your Curology, add an exfoliant if you'd like.

 Trust your skin.
-A sponge or a brush can be helpful alongside your prescription, but be gentle — you might not need a physical exfoliant at all.
+A sponge or a brush can be helpful alongside Curology, but be gentle — you might not need a physical exfoliant at all.
 And don't hesitate to experiment with more than one option.
 You be the judge, but don't go overboard.
 Less is usually more!